-The main contribution of the presented work is to propose a DEVS simulation approach for test automation of web interface software for medical applications.
-In this section we first present the major open-source test automation software.
+The main contribution of the presented work is to propose a DEVS simulation approach for test automation of GUI software.
+In this section we first present the major open-source GUI test automation software.
 The problematic associated to the use of a combination of these traditional test automation tools is pointed out.
 A efficient solution is then introduced.